 Put agar flakes and 60 ml / ¼ cup of water into a very small pot and set on the lowest heat.
 Let the mixture come to the boil and then let it simmer for another 10 min to activate.
 Make sure you stir it the whole time.

 Pour activated agar mixture into the blender and blend well.
 Pour the cheese into a small dish to cool down and set.
 It tastes better the next day once the flavours have had a chance to mingle but it will be ready to eat after 15-20 min.
 Store in the fridge for 3-4 days.

 Since you are not using agar, you simply need to add minimum amount of liquid (that includes coconut cream or/and water) to the cashews in order to retain thick consistency without the need for a thickener.
 At some point your blender will struggle to process the mixture as it will be very thick and heavy.
-To remedy this, take blender’s lid off and make small circles (in the direction of the turning blades), with a spatula, on the surface of the cheese mixture to help the blades turn.
-Be careful not to dip the spatula too deep or too close to the blades as it will damage them.
+To remedy this, take blender’s lid off and make small circles (in the direction of the turning blades), with a spatula, a few millimetres below the surface of the cheese mixture to help the blades turn.
+Please be very careful not to dip the spatula too deep or too close to the blades as it will damage them.